jumidev/terraform-modules-auto-azurerm/automation/automation_credential/README.md

 }

 inputs = {
-   name = "name of automation_credential"
+   name = "Specifies the name of the Credential"
    resource_group_name = "${resource_group}"
    # automation_account_name → set in tfstate_inputs
-   username = "username of automation_credential"
+   username = "The username associated with this Automation Credential..."
-   password = "password of automation_credential"
+   password = "The password associated with this Automation Credential..."
 }

 tfstate_inputs = {